charleszxiong/point_cloud/README.md

 2. The formula for $T(x, y)$ above assumes different points in the point cloud are in phase.
 What can you do if you give different points different phases?

 3. A point cloud uses points to make out a shape.
-Can you use other elements, such as lines, as building blocks?
+What if you use other elements, such as lines, squares, or other geometric shapes, as building blocks?
+Can you write a word that hovers in space?

+4. What if you play with the amplitudes of the points in your point cloud (or other elements) as well as the locations?
+What can you create?

-4. How do you make the point cloud safe to view?
-Can you help one view one of the point clouds without being distracted by the other (inverted partner)?
+4. How can you make the point cloud safe to view?
+Can you help one view one of the point clouds without being distracted by the other (the inverted partner)?